pesintta/vdr-plugin-vaapidevice/README.txt

 	-1000 ..
 1000 noise reduction level (0 off, -1000 max blur,
 	    1000 max sharp)

+	softhddevice.<res>.CutTopBottom = 0
+	Cut 'n' pixels at at top and bottom of the video picture.

+	softhddevice.<res>.CutLeftRight = 0
+	Cut 'n' pixels at at left and right of the video picture.

 	softhddevice.AudioDelay = 0
 	+n or -n ms
 	delay audio or delay video